I am a novelist with a passion for teaching others how to unleash their stories and set them down on the often unfriendly page.

 "I hired Emily Hanlon as a writing coach to help me complete my first novel.
 It was in its draft state when we met, and I needed her to help me figure out how to convey my complex storyline.From beginning to end, thanks to Emily's probing and meaningful insights, I experienced the joy of seeing myself evolve as a writer.
 I now have a completed novel that is far beyond my wildest expectations!" -Jackie Bennett

-How I Teach - In Person, Over the Phone
+How I Coach - In Person, Over the Phone

 I work with all levels of writers.
 I offer private coaching sessions and writing workshops for men and women.
 I work either in my home in Northern Westchester County, or on the telephone.
 I also have five and ten day retreats in Bar Harbor, Maine.
 These retreats are for women.